 This regulation becomes enforceable on 25th May 2018.
 The GDPR is making many privacy-related regulations more clearly defined and is requiring many companies to pay close attention to this.
 It affects you, the marketplace admins, and Sharetribe, as the service provider.

 This might be scary but don't forget there are no reasons to panic.

 Is Sharetribe GDPR-compliant?

 Sharetribe renewed its terms of service to be compliant with the GDPR.
 We also offer a separate Data Protection Agreement (DPA) so that you, as the marketplace admin, have a clear contract stating that their service provider (Sharetribe) is compliant with the GDPR practices.
-In similar way we make a DPA with the third party service providers we use in order to offer you the service.
+In a similar way, we make a DPA with the third-party service providers we use in order to offer you the service.
 That ensures that all the links in the chain are following the GDPR regulations and that proper measures for user data security are taken.

 You can find all documents below:

 - Sharetribe's DPA

 If you have visitors and members in the European Union, yes.

 And even if you don't, at least right now, it's probably a good idea to follow this regulation.